rezmeplxrf/spendwise_web/README.md

 ## Manipulating HTML with Dart

-Manipulating HTML in Dart is somewhat akin to web scraping.
+Manipulating HTML in Dart is actually the same as Javascript.
 Here’s how you can interact with HTML elements:

 ### Example: Select and Manipulate an Element